-Ashley has studied Psychology of Personality and the Science of Happiness at UC-Berkeley, and she volunteers as a small-group facilitator for Rebuilders, a divorce and relationship-loss seminar.
-She has a Master’s Degree in Creative Writing from the University of Colorado, and she is a M.A. candidate in Mindfulness-Based Clinical Counseling Psychology at Naropa University.
+Ashley has studied the Science of Happiness at UC-Berkeley, and she volunteers as a small-group facilitator for Rebuilders, a divorce and relationship-loss seminar.
+She has a Master’s Degree in Creative Writing from the University of Colorado, and she is a M.A. candidate in Clinical Counseling at Naropa University and Adams State University.

 A practitioner of narrative psychology, Ashley has studied with self-reflective writers including Cheryl Strayed and Dani Shapiro at conferences including the Tin House Writers’ Conference and the Bread Loaf Writers’ Conference.
 She completed her Ashtanga yoga teacher training in 2002 with Richard Freeman, which made a profound impact on her life, sparking her passion for mindfulness-based healing practices.